NKaty/Flack/README.md

 Link to the course: https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript

-Link to the app on Heroku: https://flack-gnan.onrender.com
+Link to the app: https://flack-gnan.onrender.com

 #### Requirements: